 Which articles are covered by this agreement?

-This agreement covers articles with corresponding authors at Leibniz institutes published in Taylor & Francis Open Select (hybrid) journals.
+This agreement covers articles with corresponding authors at Leibniz institutes published in Taylor & Francis Open Select (hybrid) and full open journals.
 Leibniz and Taylor & Francis have agreed maximum number of open access articles to be published for each year of the partnership, taking into account publishing output in previous years.

 Do I have to pay any fees to publish my article?